Grilling vs. Barbecuing

 How to Smoke

-Once you master grilling and barbecuing, you’re ready for the final chapter of Girls Can Grill college – smoking.
+Once you master grilling and barbecuing, you’re ready for the final chapter of Grill Smoke U – smoking.

 Smoking is just barbecuing with the addition of flavorful hardwood.
 It uses the same indirect heat method.

-If you’re using a charcoal grill, soak wood chips in water for about 30 minutes and then sprinkle them around the coals.
+If you’re using a charcoal grill, place 2-3 wood chunks on the grill.
 As they heat up, they’ll release more smoke than fire, creating that real barbecue flavor.
+Use the chunks instead of chips, because chips will burn up too quickly on charcoal.

 Experiment with different woods.
-In our opinion, mesquite has more of a bitter flavor; whereas hickory is a little smoother, and apple and cherry are sweeter.
+In my opinion, mesquite has more of a bitter flavor; whereas hickory is a little smoother, and apple and cherry are sweeter.

-When smoking, don’t overdo the chips.
+When smoking, don’t overdo the wood chunks or chips.
 You only need them for about a third of the barbecuing time.
-Otherwise, your food tastes more like smoke than meat.
+Otherwise, your food will taste more like smoke than meat.

-Now that we’ve walked you through all of the basics, browse around and test out a few recipes.
-We’re confident that you can grill up, barbecue and smoke a great dinner.
+Now that I’ve walked you through all of the basics, browse around and test out a few recipes.
+I’m confident that you can grill up, barbecue and smoke a great dinner.